UPPMAX/HPC-python/docs/packages.rst

    - Instead of writing code yourself there may be others that have done the same!

-   - Many **scientific tools** are distributed as **python package**'s making it possible to run a script in the prompt and there define files to be analysed and arguments defining exactly what to do.
+   - Many **scientific tools** are distributed as **python packages**, making it possible to run a script in the prompt and there define files to be analysed and arguments defining exactly what to do.

    - A nice **introduction to packages** can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/